pydata/pydata-cookbook/papers/scipy/scipy.rst

 **Formulating the design problem as a linear program.**
 Like the Parks-McClellan method, this approach is a "minimax" optimization of Eq. (:ref:`eq-weighted-error-omega`).
-Our description follows the explanation in Ivan Selesnick's lecture notes [Selesnick]_.
-This formulation is for a Type I filter (that is, an odd number of taps with even symmetry), but the same ideas can be applied to other FIR filter types.
+We'll give the formulation for a Type I filter design (that is, an odd number of taps with even symmetry), but the same ideas can be applied to other FIR filter types.

 For convenience, we'll consider the FIR filter coefficients for a filter of length :math:`2R + 1` using *centered* indexing: